Shreyasvaidya/fresh-or-rotten/README.md

 Code for training saved_model.h5 can be found at https://github.com/Shreyasvaidya/Fresh-rotten_Classifier

-Developed as a  part of the Engineering Design project website "Annadanam"
+Developed as a  part of the Engineering Design project website "Annadanam"(@ED-Annadanam)

 Team members(Who also worked on other parts of the website)